DHTMLX/docs-suite/docs/form/api/timepicker/timepicker_getwidget_method.md

 # getWidget()

-@short: returns the dhtmlxTimePicker widget attached to a TimePicker control
+@short: returns the DHTMLX TimePicker widget attached to a TimePicker control

 @signature: {'getWidget(): Timepicker;'}

 @returns:
-An object of the dhtmlxTimePicker widget.
+An object of the DHTMLX TimePicker widget.

 @example:
 const timepicker = form.getItem("timepicker").getWidget();
-// -> dhtmlxTimePicker
+// -> DHTMLX TimePicker

 @descr:

-It is possible to use methods of dhtmlxTimePicker via the **getWidget()** method of a TimePicker control.
+It is possible to use methods of DHTMLX TimePicker via the **getWidget()** method of a TimePicker control.

 For example, you can set value for a TimePicker control.
 To do this, you need to get the widget attached to the TimePicker control and then use the [setValue()](timepicker/api/timepicker_setvalue_method.md) method of this widget.